 While the Raspberry Pi Zero 2 W has two micro USB ports, Geniatech’s board has two USB-C ports (one is a USB 2.0 OTG port and the other is a power input).

-The Geniatech XPI-3566-Zero supports WiFi 5 and Bluetooth 5.0, and entry-level models of the board have 512MB of LPDDR4 memory and 8GB of eMMC flash, but the single-board computer supports up to 8GB of RAM and 128GB of storage.
+The Geniatech XPI-3566-Zero supports WiFi 5 and Bluetooth 5.0 and features LPDDR4 memory and eMMC flash storage.
+Entry-level configurations feature just 512MB of RAM and 8GB of storage, but the little computer supports up to 8GB of memory and a 128GB eMMC module.

 By comparison, the Raspberry Pi Zero 2 W tops out at 512MB of RAM, WiFi 4 and Bluetooth 4.2. and doesn’t have any option at all for onboard storage.
 But there is one thing the Raspberry Pi board has that this model lacks: a microSD card reader.